 Section 4.
 Public Meetings

-All regular and special meetings of the Board shall be open to the public provided the Board may close any meeting by going into executive section in accordance with these by-laws.
+All regular and special meetings of the Board shall be open to the public provided the Board may close any meeting by going into executive section in accordance with these bylaws.

 Section 5.
 Executive Session

 Prior to meeting in an executive session, the Board must adopt a motion to go into executive session.
 The motion must include specific reference to the substance of the matters to be discussed.
 The minutes shall reflect the specific Code of Virginia citation for allowable exemption from an open meeting.
 Matters which may be discussed in an executive session are specified in the Virginia Freedom of Information Act and include: